Thursday, 24 January 2019

 CARNIVORE:

-• if working with base, add Meat Stock to reach desired thickness
+• add Meat Stock if needed to reach desired thickness

 • otherwise: spoon or roll raw minced beef, lamb or poultry into one inch balls.
 Drop them into a separate pan of boiling water; simmer until they are cooked through, maybe 5-7 min.
 Drain and add to soup.

-• prosciutto which has been baked for 2-3 mins until crispy
+• bake or fry prosciutto or thinly sliced pastrami 2-3 mins until crispy

 Please leave a Comment in the box below